nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 pondering the details from the comfort of your sofa, rather than bemoaning your fate as you drag a kitchen sink up the side of a mountain.

 And, yeah, I went and bought that 500g chair.
 Because of course I did.
-After all, I'd just saved 500g on a coffee filter ...
+After all, I did just save 500g on a coffee filter ...